ggerganov/llama.cpp/examples/agent/README.md

 python -m examples.agent \
     --model ~/AI/Models/mixtral-8x7b-instruct-v0.1.Q4_K_M.gguf \
     --tools examples/agent/tools/example_math_tools.py \
     --goal "What is the sum of 2535 squared and 32222000403 then multiplied by one and a half.
-What's a third of the result?"
+What's a third of the result?" \
+    --greedy
 ```

 <details>